dataviscourse/tutorials/lectures/lecture-advanced-d3.md

 ### Mapping Data

-When we map data to that object (called a data-join), we can see where the data is stored:
+When we map data to that object – called a **data-join** – we can see where the data is stored:

 {% include code.html id="d3_data" file="d3_data.html" code="" js="false" preview="true" %}

 ![data assinged](images/data.png)
-If we look at the properties of the `Selection` object after we assigned the data we can see the distinct selections: `_enter` for all data items that didn't match to a DOM element and are scheduled to be a dded, `_exit` for all DOM elements that didn't map to a data item, and the familiar `_groups` for the updated selection.
+If we look at the properties of the `Selection` object after we assigned the data we can see the distinct selections:
+ * `_enter` for all data items that didn't match to a DOM element and are scheduled to be a dded,
+ * `_exit` for all DOM elements that didn't map to a data item,
+ * and the familiar `_groups` for the updated selection.

 When we drill down to the `rect` DOM elements, we can see a field `__data__` that holds the actual data values.
+We then can access these data values through the first parameter passed into a function
+`.attr("width", function (d) {return d;})`
+or
+`.attr("width", d => d)`

+An optional second parameter
+`.attr("width", (d, i) => i)`
-We then can access these data values through the first parameter passed into a function `.attr("width", function (d) {return d;})`.
-An optional second parameter is the index of the current element, in the order of how they occur in the DOM.
+is the index of the current element, in the order of how they occur in the DOM.

 The following figure illustrates the differences between the enter, update and exit selection: